 A Guide to Spirit Animals

 In certain cultures and spiritual systems, there is a belief that we each travel with a cadre of spirit guides, which also includes animals.
-Shamanic healer and intuitive, Colleen McCann, explains below what spirit animals are, and how they can be harnessed for help in life, whether through meditation or totem form.
+Shamanic healer and intuitive, Colleen McCann, explains below what spirit animals are, how to find your spirit animal, and how they can be harnessed for help in life, whether through meditation or totem form.
 In regards to the latter, we collaborated with the exceptionally talented jeweler, Kim Dunham, on a small collection of hand-engraved spirit animal signet rings, which can be customized with inscriptions inside to make them extra-special.

 A Q&A with Colleen McCann